 Although there are some similarities with the Kawasaki disease that has been discussed above, it is an entirely new entity which requires urgent recognition and treatment.

-The small number of children who have been affected are generally between 5-15 years of age and have presented with:
+The small number of children who have been affected with multi inflammatory syndrome are generally between 5-15 years of age and have presented with:

 - A fever for at least 3 days